-The College has designated certain employees as "Responsible Employees" who have a duty to report incidents of sexual harassment and sexual violence, including all details of which they become aware, immediately to the Title IX Coordinator.
-Such employees are not permitted under any circumstances to maintain a complainant's confidentiality, except that the Title IX Coordinator may honor a request for confidentiality under the circumstances described in Section V below.
-These employees will, however, maintain a Complainant's privacy to the greatest extent possible, and information reported to them will be shared only with the Title IX Coordinator, the Responsible Employee's supervisor (if relevant), and other people responsible for handling the College's response to the report on a need-to-know basis.
+Individuals designated as Responsible Employees have a duty to report allegations of Sexual Misconduct, including all relevant details, to the Title IX Coordinator.
+These employees are not permitted to maintain a complainant's confidentiality but will maintain a complainant's privacy to the greatest extent possible, and information reported to them will be shared only with the Title IX Coordinator and other people responsible for handling the College's response to the report.

-Before a complainant reveals any information to a Responsible Employee regarding an incident of sexual harassment and sexual violence, the employee shall advise the Complainant of the employee's reporting obligations to notify the Title IX Coordinator, and if the Complainant wishes to maintain confidentiality and not disclose any information to the responsible employee, direct the Complainant to confidential resources at the Health and Wellness Center.
+To the extent possible, before a complainant reveals any information to a responsible employee, the employee should advise the complainant of the employee's reporting obligations-and if the complainant wants to maintain confidentiality, direct the complainant to confidential resources.

-Mercy College has designated the following individuals as Responsible Employees:
+Mercy has designated the following individuals as Responsible Employees: